yungCornelius/SE_Demo_21-22/HW3/README.md

-## HW3: Java Implementation of State Machine Im
+## HW3: Java Implementation of State Machin In Java
 #### This is the template project for implementing State Machine in Java for the Elevator example (refer to HW3 Task sheet).
+#### Task:
-#### Task: to add the missing attributes and methods to compolete the program!
+ - Add the missing attributes and methods to complete the program and then run it!
+ - The default current_floor is 5th; run the program once with the destination floor higher, lower, and equal with the 5th floor and assess the program's behavior!
+##### [ if you print the state of the system whenever a transition happens, the program will demonstrate moving of the elevator from a floor to another! :relieved:]